Good to Great

 Good to Great: Why Some Companies Make the Leap... and Others Don't is a management book by Jim C. Collins that describes how companies transition from being good companies to great companies, and how most companies fail to make the transition.
 The book was a bestseller, selling four million copies and going far beyond the traditional audience of business books.
 The book was published on October 16, 2001.

 The Good to Great companies

 Great companies and their comparators

 Collins finds eleven examples of "great companies" and comparators, similar in industry-type and opportunity, but which failed to achieve the good-to-great growth shown in the great companies:

 Unsustained companies

-Collins includes 6 examples of companies that did not sustain their change to greatness.
+Collins includes six examples of companies that did not sustain their change to greatness.
 These companies, "... are looked at separately as a clump":

 Response

 Praise

 The book was "cited by several members of The Wall Street Journals CEO Council as the best management book they've read."Publishers Weekly called it "worthwhile", although "many of Collins' perspectives on running a business are amazingly simple and commonsense".

-It was described as "a deeply-researched analysis..." in the Time (magazine) list of The 25 Most Influential Business Management Books.
+It was described as "a deeply-researched analysis..." in the Time list of The 25 Most Influential Business Management Books.